CHÂTEAU MARGAUX 1995

 Falstaff

-Intense ruby ??garnet, violet rim lightening, animalic hints on the nose, leather, roasted nuts, vanilla, complex and attractive, powerful on the palate, good extract sweetness, the tannins still require some time, at the moment still a bit too hard, mineral, very promising.
+Strong ruby garnet, violet rim lightening, on the nose animalistic hints, leather, roasted nuts, vanilla, multi-layered and attractive, on the palate powerful, good extract sweetness, the tannins still require some time, at the moment still a touch too hard, mineral, very promising.

 Read more